-- Excellent when breakthrough time > 480 min - Good when breakthrough time > 20 min
+- .
+Excellent when breakthrough time > 480 min

+- Good when breakthrough time > 20 min
-Continued...

-Fair when breakthrough time < 20 min Poor when glove material degrades For general applications, gloves with a thickness typically greater than 0.35 mm, are recommended.
+- Fair when breakthrough time < 20 min

+- Poor when glove material degrades

+For general applications, gloves with a thickness typically greater than 0.35 mm, are recommended.

 It should be emphasised that glove thickness is not necessarily a good predictor of glove resistance to a specific chemical, as the permeation efficiency of the glove will be dependent on the exact composition of the glove material.
-Therefore, glove selection should also be based on consideration of the task requirements and knowledge of breakthrough times Glove thickness may also vary depending on the glove manufacturer, the glove type and the glove model.
+Therefore, glove selection should also be based on consideration of the task requirements and knowledge of breakthrough times.

+Glove thickness may also vary depending on the glove manufacturer, the glove type and the glove model.
 Therefore, the manufacturers' technical data should always be taken into account to ensure selection of the most appropriate glove for the task.

 Note: Depending on the activity being conducted, gloves of varying thickness may be required for specific tasks.
+For example:

-For example: Thinner gloves (down to 0.1 mm or less) may be required where a high degree of manual dexterity is needed.
-However, these gloves are only likely to give short duration protection and would normally be just for single use applications, then disposed of.
-Thicker gloves (up to 3 mm or more) may be required where there is a mechanical (as well as a chemical) risk i.e. where there is abrasion or puncture potential Gloves must only be worn on clean hands.
+- Thinner gloves (down to 0.1 mm or less) may be required where a high degree of manual dexterity is needed.
+However, these gloves are only likely to give short duration protection and would normally be just for single use applications, then disposed of. - Thicker gloves (up to 3 mm or more) may be required where there is a mechanical (as well as a chemical) risk i.e. where there is abrasion or puncture potential.

+Gloves must only be worn on clean hands.
 After using gloves, hands should be washed and dried thoroughly.
 Application of a non-perfumed moisturiser is recommended.
-See Other protection below Body protection ▶ Overalls ► P.V.C. apron.
-Other protection Barrier cream.
-Skin cleansing cream.

-Recommended material(s)

-GLOVE SELECTION INDEX
+Body/other protection

+- Overalls.

+- P.V.C. apron.

+- Barrier cream.

+- Skin cleansing cream.

+- Eye wash unit.

+Glove selection index